ideahitme/circuit-breaker/README.md

 ## Circuit breaker

-Thread-safe circuit breaker implementation in Go
+Thread-safe circuit breaker implementation in Go to safe-guard your services and make ur infrastructure more resilient

 *See more in https://docs.microsoft.com/en-us/azure/architecture/patterns/circuit-breaker*